 Alaska's freshwater fishing opportunities are seemingly endless.
 With literally dozens of species available across the state, there is almost no place in Alaska that does not offer good fishing opportunities at certain times of the year.
-It all starts with the arrival of spring steelhead and salmon in coastal estuaries, and continues as ice melts in the areas north of Cordova, freeing lakes and rivers from their frozen mantle.
-Through the summer it builds to a peak of activity with all freshwater species in a feeding frenzy while anadromous species wend thier way up rivers across the state.
-It starts to wind down in the fall and finally slows in winter, when the hardiest anglers brave the elements to catch fish through the ice.
+It all starts with the arrival of spring steelhead and salmon in coastal estuaries and continues as the ice melts in the areas north of Cordova, freeing lakes and rivers from their frozen mantle.
+Through the summer it builds to a peak of activity with all freshwater species in a feeding frenzy while anadromous species wend their way up rivers across the state.
+It starts to wind down in the fall and finally slows in winter when the hardiest anglers brave the elements to catch fish through the ice.

-The settings range from small coastal streams in Southeast, home to beautiful cutthroat trout, steelhead and salmon, to Southcentral's stocked and wild rainbow and Dolly Varden fishing, to the Interior's opportunities at grayling and northern pike, and the amazing char fishing of the Arctic.
+The settings range from small coastal streams in Southeast, home to beautiful cutthroat trout, steelhead, and salmon, to Southcentral's stocked and wild rainbow and Dolly Varden fishing, to the Interior's opportunities at grayling and northern pike, and the amazing char fishing of the Arctic.
 Each ecosystem offers something different not only in terms of species, but also in terms of the conditions; the scenery, and the terrain.
 It is truly a fisherman's paradise.

 Game Management Units: GMU 1, 2, 3, 4 & 5

-Fishing Southeast's coastal streams is like slipping back into a time when the Pacific Northwest was mostly undiscovered and the clear, clean rivers, teeming with life, flowed through old growth forests as ancient as the earth itself.
+Fishing Southeast's coastal streams is like slipping back into a time when the Pacific Northwest was mostly undiscovered and the clear, clean rivers, teeming with life, flowed through old-growth forests as ancient as the earth itself.
 It's possible to don your waders, grab your fly rod and hike from pool to pool, casting to large fish finning in crystal-clear waters beside ancient fallen timbers and boulders that lie as they have since the last ice age.
 Besides the amazing opportunities for cutthroat trout in many rivers, most also host runs of several salmon species as well as steelhead.
 You'll even find brook trout in many of the lakes.
 To the north, in the Yakutat / Cordova area, you'll find legendary steelhead opportunities on some streams and one river that stands out from the crowd, the Situk, is floatable if you have a small raft.

 Region 2 (North Gulf Coast, Kenai Peninsula, Kodiak / Afognak Archipelago)